Your Health. Our Heroes.

 If you are having a surgical procedure, you will be tested for COVID-19 prior to your procedure.
 Your provider will place the order for the test, and the hospital will reach out with instructions for scheduling.
 If your test happens to be positive, your procedure will be postponed, and you will be given instructions related to your care.
 If you are having an imaging procedure, you will be screened and masked, but not tested for COVID-19.

-If you have a family member/spouse/friend/caregiver with you, he/she will not be permitted to enter the hospital.
-We are still operating under our zero-visitor protocol out of an abundance of caution.
-When you arrive, you will either park and enter through the front lobby entrance, or be dropped off by your family member/spouse/friend/caregiver at the front lobby entrance, where they will remain in the car.
-We will gather their contact information so we can follow up with them to provide an update after your procedure and share instructions for pick up at the same location.
+Right now, Fauquier Health is operating under a zero-visitation protocol.
+When you arrive, you can park and enter through the front lobby entrance, or be dropped off by your family member/spouse/friend/caregiver at the front lobby entrance.
+We will gather contact information, if needed, so we can provide an update and share instructions for pick up at the same location.
+Some exceptions may apply.
+Click here to learn more.

 When you arrive at the facility, you will be asked the same standard screening questions and provided with a cloth mask (if you do not already have one).
 If you have your own mask or bandana to cover your mouth and nose, you can wear that.

-We are not performing elective/non-urgent procedures on COVID-19 positive patients at this time.
-All patients who test positive for an infectious disease, including COVID-19, are isolated for treatment in accordance with Virginia Health Department and CDC guidelines.
+All patients who test positive, or those who are under investigation, for an infectious disease, including COVID-19, are isolated for treatment in accordance with Virginia Health Department and CDC guidelines.

 If you have any questions, please call our central scheduling team at 540.316.5800.